pingcap/tidb-dev-guide/src/contribute-to-tidb/cherrypick-a-pr.md

 ## Create Cherry-pick Pull Requests

 ti-chi-bot will add `needs-cherry-pick-x.y` labels to pull requests according to the `affects-x.y` labels on the corresponding issues when the `check-issue-triage-complete` checker passes.
-Then ti-srebot will automatically create cherry-pick pull requests according to the `needs-cherry-pick-x.y` labels for you.
+Then the bot will automatically create cherry-pick pull requests according to the `needs-cherry-pick-x.y` labels for you.
 The cherry-pick pull requests will be created even if it conflicts with the target branch.
 You need to manually resolve the conflicts.

 Besides the merge requirements as normal pull requests, cherry-pick pull requests are added `do-not-merge/cherry-pick-not-approved` label initially.
 To get it merged, it needs an additional `cherry-pick-approved` label.